Seagata0/TheHertaVtuber/README.md

 - Base model used Hubert-base (https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main)
 - There are 2 models(RMVPE & Harvest) where:
   - RMVPE (750 Epochs)
   - Harvest (300 Epochs)

-the next one is... huhhhh IDK, I will just continue playing Limbus Company for now
+The next one is... huhhhh IDK, I will just continue playing Limbus Company for now DANTEH...
+DO YOUR DAILIES DANTEH...